Ingemark/pbxis/README.md

 # Asterisk Call Center Integration Library

 The library connects to a call center's Asterisk server and exposes services typically needed by an application that agents use while serving the customer calls.
-This allows easy integration of Asterisk-related services into the wider scope, such as a CRM application.
+Allows easy integration of Asterisk-related services into the wider scope, such as a CRM application.

 ## Feature highlights

+* connects to Asterisk via the Asterisk Manager Interface (AMI);

-* provides a stream of interesting events through an easily accessible API;
+* provides a stream of agent-related events through an easily accessible API;

-* raw AMI events are distilled into a model that minimizes client-side processing;
+* raw AMI events are digested into a model that minimizes client-side processing;

 * supports both synchronous (blocking) and asynchronous (callback-based) reception of events;

 * can issue commands to Asterisk, such as originating a call or managing agent status;

-* connects to Asterisk via the Asterisk Manager Interface (AMI);

 * robust to connection failures: automatically reconnects and restores the tracked state;